- Where to stay

 Sörmland

-Lindeborgs Eco Retreat, located by the end of the road outside Nyköping, is more than sustainable.
-Here, you’ll be staying in a hundred-year-old barn, surrounded by natural materials and sleeping in organic beds, overlooking the nearby lake, sheep pastures and vegetable gardens.
-There is also an on-site sauna and relax area made with recycled tiles.
+Lindeborgs Eco Retreat, located by the end of the road outside Nyköping, is beyond sustainable.
+Here, you’ll stay in a hundred-year-old barn, surrounded by natural materials and sleeping in organic beds, overlooking the nearby lake, sheep pastures and vegetable gardens.
+There is also an on-site sauna and relaxation area made with recycled tiles.
 Thanks to the farm’s innovative and thriving ecosystem, staying at the Eco Barn is directly climate-positive and reduces your carbon footprint.

 Enjoy the serenity of Dalsland’s nature while staying at Swedish Country Living.
 The cabins have no electricity or running water.